- Home

 Council tax rises

-It’s currently unknown which local councils will be increasing council tax, and by how much, but April presents the opportunity for them to do so by up to 3% – councils must hold a local referendum if they want to increase it by more.
+It’s currently unknown which local councils will be increasing council tax, and by how much, but April presents the opportunity for them to do so by up to 5%.
+Councils must hold a local referendum if they want to increase it further.
 Several councils have requested much higher increases, which if approved could see bills in certain areas rise by up to 10%.

 Water bill price changes